uphold/docs/_authentication.md

 #### Step 2 - Using the token to get my cards

+Finally, the Partner application can now use the provided **token** to query other protected endpoints of Uphold API.

 > Request using the 'Authorization header':

 ```bash
 curl https://api-sandbox.uphold.com/v0/me/cards \
   -H "Authorization: Bearer <token>"
 ```

 ## Personal Access Tokens (PAT)